Are you looking to get back into university but don’t have the qualifications?

 - Intrapartum, antenatal and postpartum care

-These modules will provide you with a detailed understanding of many aspects that make up the role of a midwife.
+These Access to midwifery course modules will provide you with a detailed understanding of many aspects that make up the role of a Midwife.
 A Levels will not reach this kind of depth in one area unlike the way Access to Higher Education Diplomas are able to.

-Therefore, it is beneficial for those with a gauge of exactly where they want their careers to go.
+Therefore, Access courses are beneficial for those with a gauge of exactly where they want their careers to go.
 Allowing you to hone your skills specifically for your chosen area of study.

 How do I enrol?